hmarcelino/text2checklist/README.md

 ## Text 2 Checklist

-A plugin that will build a checklist from a text
+A plugin that will build a checklist from the text of a textarea.

 If the line starts with a '-' it will add a unchecked checkbox. otherwise of the line starts with a '+' it will add a checked checkbox.